');

 About Athens, WV

-Athens is a small community in West Virginia with a population of 1,156 residents.
-The median household income is $62,292 per year, which is near the national average.
-The median age in Athens is 27.3 years.
+Athens is a small town located in West Virginia with a population of 1,156 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,292 per year, which is 17% below the national median of $75,149.
+The median age of 27.3 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Athens Ranks in West Virginia